 Ally Week Guide for Educators

-What is Ally Week and how can you support students like these before, during and after it?
-Ally Week is a week during which students organize events that serve to identify, support and celebrate those who are Allies against anti-LGBT (lesbian, gay, bisexual and transgender) language, bullying and harassment in our schools.
+What is Ally Week and how can you support students participating?
+Ally Week is a week during which students organize events encouraging more people to become allies against anti-LGBT (lesbian, gay, bisexual and transgender) language, bullying and harassment in our schools.
 Although Ally Week is largely a student-led action, there are many ways educators can participate.

 As an educator you have the opportunity to help students gauge the appropriate actions for Ally Week in the context of your school community.
 Having knowledge of the school's policies and procedures, you can offer suggestions on how students can develop effective Ally Week activities.
 You can also help students negotiate with administrators and other students who may oppose Ally Week.